brightway-lca/brightway2/docs/index.rst

 Please see `the main Brightway2 site <http://brightwaylca.org>`_ for an introduction.

 .. note::
     Brightway2 is currently only compatible with python 2.7, not python 3.
-Brightway2 will remain 2.7 only until `flask <http://pypi.python.org/pypi/Flask>`_ and its dependencies are ported to Python 3.
+Not all Brightway2 dependencies are compatible with Python 3.

 Documentation
 =============